aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/upgrading/v2-to-v3-changes.md

 # Changes from V2 to V3

-## As of 3/12/2025 (Commit ID: d1f410f)
+## As of 7/31/2025
 ---

 ## <u>Feature Updates</u>
 - Added Iceberg table support, CTAS queries for creating Iceberg tables, and Glue scripts for converting Hive to Iceberg
-- Added additional metrics for Flink to Operational Dashboard
+- Added Opensearch as the new real-time dashboarding over CloudWatch metrics
 - Added Terraform as a deployment option
 - Added Redshift as a deployment option
 ---